-Karnataka government approves ordinance banning forced religious conversions
+Karnataka Cabinet decides to introduce ordinance banning forced religious conversions

 The state Legislative Assembly had passed proposed legislation – the Karnataka Protection of Right to Freedom of Religion Bill – in December.
 However, it is currently pending in the Legislative Council.

+Once the ordinance is promulgated, the Assembly will have to approve it within six months, failing which it will cease to be in effect.

+An ordinance is a temporary law passed by the president or a governor when Parliament or a state Assembly is not in session.

-The Bill says that “conversion from one religion to another by misrepresentation, force, fraud, undue influence, coercion, allurement or marriage’’ is prohibited.
+The Karnataka anti-conversion bill says that “conversion from one religion to another by misrepresentation, force, fraud, undue influence, coercion, allurement or marriage’’ is prohibited.

 Karnataka Congress chief DK Shivakumar questioned why the state government was in “such a hurry” to pass the ordinance, ANI reported.
 He said that the government should pass an ordinance on “some development agenda or giving employment to the youth” instead.